-Anthony Hopkins has a hand in a movie horror…
+Anthony Hopkins has a hand in a horror…

-A timid loner makes it big as a magician with a ventriloquist twist hits the big time with a possible TV pilot.
-However he hides out in his home town, when he’s asked to take a medical.
+A loner makes it big as a magician with a ventriloquist twist hits the big time but he hides out in his home town, when he’s asked to take a medical.

 Magic 1978 Trailer # 2, MONDOMACABRO CINE